 - Solely by work experience under the direct supervision of a licensed architect

-*Note that unlike many other states, California does NOT require an accredited degree in architecture for examination and licensure.
-The NAAB-accredited degree is the most common path and helps tremendously if you wish to practice in other states.
+Note: Unlike many other states, California does not require a degree from an accredited program in architecture for examination and licensure.
+The degree from a NAAB-accredited program is the most common path and helps tremendously if you wish to practice in other states.

 Satisfying the Education Requirement

 To be eligible to begin the examination and licensure process in California you must provide verification of at least five years of education and/or architectural work experience.

 You can satisfy this five-year requirement in various ways: